Peergos/Peergos/README.recipes.md

 - Create a "meat map" with recorded videos from other people running the demo.
 - Share files using a QR code, upload any file to the QR code (which is actually the API endpoint, or something like that)
 - Build a public Dropbox.
 100% DMCA free. (using the media server)
-- Meatspac.es clone built on buddycloud (it's forkable at https://github.com/meatspaces/meatspace-chat)
+- Meatspac.es clone built on peergos (it's forkable at https://github.com/meatspaces/meatspace-chat)